Behavioral health services

 A Plan Network is the group of doctors, medical groups and hospitals available to you as a Sharp Health Plan Member.
 There are four Plan Networks: Choice, Value, Performance and Premier.
 You select your PCP and Plan Medical Group from the Plan Network you are assigned.
 You will find the name of your Plan Network on your member ID card.

-I have an individual and family plan, but due to coronavirus (COVID-19) I need to make adjustments.
+I have an individual and family plan, but due to the new coronavirus (COVID-19) I need to make adjustments.
 What should I do?

 If you purchased your coverage directly through Sharp Health Plan and need to make changes to your current plan, you have the following options: